Rustic Texas Flag

 - The blue stripe on the left is 1/3 the width of the flag.

-- The red and white stripes are 2/3 the width of the flag and have equal heights.
+- The red and white stripes are 2/3 the width and have equal heights.

 - The white stripe is on the top.

-- The star is 3/4 the width of the blue stripe and positioned in the center of the blue strip.
+- The star diameter is 3/4 the width of the blue stripe and centered from top to bottom and right to left of the blue strip.

 Creating a Template for the Lone Star